citizen/silverbirch/README.md

 ### What is this repository for? ###

-* A tool to measure task cycletime.
+* A project management tool to measure task cycletime.
 * Version 0.0.1

 ### What tools are we using? ###